KCCG/shell-genomics/_episodes/04-redirection.md

 This allows you to search back through your history using free text, *even when you can't remember the exact name of the command that you used*.
 There is no need to document every `ls` or `cd` that you do, but making comments for important steps is a good practice.

+We'll see a few more examples of piping output through `less` and `grep`, but the idea generalises quite well.
+Anytime a command spits out more output than you can scan easily, consider using pipes with `less`, `grep` or maybe `head` or `tail`.

 > # File manipulation and more practices with pipes
 >
 > To practice a bit more with the tools we’ve added to our tool kit so far and learn a few extra ones you can follow [this extra lesson](https://datacarpentry.org/shell-genomics/Extra_lesson/index.html) which uses the SRA metadata file.